-Lindo is one of the ‘Bloods’, along with Clarke Peters, Norm Lewis, and Isiah Whitlock Jr, a group of Black soldiers who served together in Vietnam.
+Lindo is one of the ‘Bloods,’ along with Clarke Peters, Norm Lewis, and Isiah Whitlock Jr, a group of Black soldiers who served together in Vietnam.
 Their squad leader, Norman, was killed in action near some buried treasure.
-Decades later, they find out there’s a chance to retrieve Norman’s body, and all that gold, and decide to return.
+Decades later, they find out there’s a chance to retrieve Norman’s body and all that gold and decide to return.

-Filming took place across Vietnam, China, and Thailand, and Lee frequently surrounds his actors with lush greenery, to demonstrate the inescapable nature of their experiences.
-Johnathan Majors joins in, as Lindo’s son, a supporting turn that almost rivals Chadwick Boseman’s brief, poignant appearance.
+Filming took place across Vietnam, China, and Thailand, and Lee frequently surrounds his actors with lush greenery to demonstrate the inescapable nature of their experiences.
+Johnathan Majors joins in as Lindo’s son, a supporting turn that almost rivals Chadwick Boseman’s brief, poignant appearance.
 Top form, all the way around.

 All the while, Dol and Rial navigate barriers in language, culture, and medical access.
-The ghost movie keeps the frights gradual without losing focus on our two leads and their dehumanising journey toward building a new life.
+The ghost movie keeps the frights gradual without losing focus on our two leads and their dehumanizing journey toward building a new life.
 Rarely will a visit to the local authorities seem so chilling.

-The Mitchells Vs The Machines
+7. The Mitchells Vs. The Machines (2021)

 Sony has, on occasion, put out some of the most creative animated movies around, such as Cloudy with a Chance of Meatballs and the masterpiece that is Spider-Man: Into the Spider-Verse.

 Katie Mitchell is a filmmaker about to study her craft in college.
-Her father Rick is disappointed about the move, and on a roadtrip to her new dorm, they, along with mother Linda, and brother Aaron, find the excursion disrupted by evil robots – typical!
-A gigglesome script is bolstered by a charming aesthetic that merges Katie’s perspective with our own, to wonderful results.
+Her father, Rick is disappointed about the move, and on a road trip to her new dorm, they, along with mother Linda, and brother Aaron, find the excursion disrupted by evil robots – typical!
+A gigglesome script is bolstered by a charming aesthetic that merges Katie’s perspective with our own to wonderful results.

-I’m Thinking of Ending Things
+6. I’m Thinking of Ending Things (2020)

 The first in a three-picture deal with Netflix has Charlie Kaufman crafting one of his most surreal movies yet.
 We start with Jessie Buckley as a nameless woman on her way to meet her partner Jake’s parents.
-She’s pondering breaking it off with him, but never gets a good chance to do so.
+She’s pondering breaking it off with him but never gets a good chance to do so.

 Kaufman writes and directs the feature, imbuing it with the same unease found in Anomalisa and Synecdoche, New York.
 Something as simple as a dog shaking its fur becomes unsettling when it goes on for too long.
-That’s just the start: Jake’s family home is a true liminal space that swallows Buckley, and us with it.
+That’s just the start: Jake’s family home is a true liminal space that swallows Buckley and us with it.

 The film that drew Joe Pesci out of retirement.
 Maybe he did it because it’s Martin Scorsese; maybe it was for Al Pacino and Robert De Niro; maybe it was the screenplay – whatever the case, The Irishman presents several legends proving exactly why they’re revered so much.

 Internal conflict and burgeoning alienation from his family are threaded through Frank’s life story.
-It’s a spiritual slow-burn that seems to ask us for penance.
+It’s a spiritual slow burn that seems to ask us for penance.
 Or maybe The Irishman just wants us to hear Frank’s side of it all.
 It’s Scorsese – make your own mind up.